humdrum-tools/humdrum-documentation/guide/ch15/index.md

 ditto example15.1 | hint
 ```

-The resulting output for Example 15.1 includes the two passing
+The resulting output for Example&nbsp;15.1 includes the two passing
 intervals (m7 and m6) in the first measure:

 ```humdrum